FailedFace/FailLight/README.md

 I do not and will not supply any guarantees of performance or service.

 I have not done any work in Java before so please understand any initial projects made will be simple in nature and probably come with major flaws.

+This being said you can find the apk in the "/app/build/outputs/apk" folder.